Gold standard (test)

-In medicine and statistics, a gold standard test is usually the diagnostic test or benchmark that is the best available under reasonable conditions.
-In other words, a gold standard is the most accurate test possible without restrictions.
+In medicine and medical statistics, the gold standard, criterion standard, or reference standard is the diagnostic test or benchmark that is the best available under reasonable conditions.
+It is the test against which new tests are compared to gauge their validity, and it is used to evaluate the efficacy of treatments.

-The meanings may differ in the two fields, because in medicine with some conditions only an autopsy guarantees diagnostic certainty, thus the gold standard test would be the best one that keeps the patient alive instead of the autopsy.
+The meaning of "gold standard" may differ between practical medicine and the statistical ideal.
+With some medical conditions, only an autopsy can guarantee diagnostic certainty.
+In these cases, the gold standard test is the best test that keeps the patient alive, and even gold standard tests can require follow-up to confirm or refute the diagnosis.

+History

+The term 'gold standard' in its current sense in medical research was coined by Rudd in 1979, in reference to the monetary gold standard.

 In medicine

-"Gold standard" can refer to the criteria by which scientific evidence is evaluated.
+"Gold standard" can refer to popular clinical endpoints by which scientific evidence is evaluated.
 For example, in resuscitation research, the "gold standard" test of a medication or procedure is whether or not it leads to an increase in the number of neurologically intact survivors that walk out of the hospital.
 Other types of medical research might regard a significant decrease in 30-day mortality as the gold standard.

-The AMA Style Guide has preferred the phrase Criterion Standard instead of "gold standard."
+The AMA Style Guide has preferred the phrase criterion standard instead of "gold standard."
 Other journals have also issued mandates in their instructions for contributors.
-For instance, Archives of biological Medicine and Rehabilitation specifies this usage.
-When the criterion is a whole clinical testing procedure it is usually referred to as clinical case definition.

-In practice however, the uptake of this term by authors, as well as enforcement by editorial staff, is notably poor, at least for AMA journals.
+For instance, the Archives of Biological Medicine and Rehabilitation specifies this usage.
+In practice, however, the uptake of this term by authors, as well as enforcement by editorial staff, is notably poor, at least for AMA journals.